 She is co-author of the 2012 Michelin Green Guide to Northern France and the Paris Region, and has reported multiple stories on French politics, arts, fashion and culture for media outlets including the Associated Press, Radio France Internationale and Condé Nast.
 She has also worked as a University lecturer and trade magazine reporter in Paris, and is the co-founder of a small editorial company, WordTailors, offering professional writing, translation, voiceovers and search engine optimization services to individuals and organizations.

 Her firsthand knowledge of French culture and language gives her an insider's perspective of Paris-- although she does occasionally long for the ocean air and informal, 'in-with-the-new' ethos of her native California at times.

 Courtney is currently pursuing a Doctorate in English and American Literature at the University of Oxford, UK.
 She holds a B.A. in Literature from the University of California, Santa Cruz and a Master's in Comparative Literature from the Sorbonne Nouvelle in Paris.
 She has also completed professional courses in video, radio journalism and new media.

 By Courtney Traub:

-I became a helpless Francophile somewhere in my pre-teens.
+I became a hopeless Francophile somewhere in my pre-teens.
 I amused-- and mildly exasperated-- my mother by carefully labeling furniture, walls, windows and refrigerators with their respective names in French.

 Later, in high school French class, a dusty textbook circa 1970 showing a sepia photo of students at the Sorbonne cemented my fixation.
 I was determined to find a way to live in Paris one day.